Armaan240/ReactFinder/README.md

 # ReactFinder

-This is a **memory-based reaction game** built on the Seeed Studio XIAO RP2040.
-The game randomly lights up a sequence of LEDs, and you must press the matching buttons in the same order.
-With every successful round, the sequence gets longer — test your memory and reaction speed!
+React Finder is Mememory Testing Game which works like , when you press the start button four led makes a Interesting Sequence and a order , the game is simple follow the exsact order of leds if you pressed correct button buzzer beeps and all are pressed correct Buzzer Beeps with A winning sound and New Level will start harder than the other , currently it have only 10 levels But All of them Are random so You can Still Enjoy if all of them is Played which difficult but Who knows , if only one sequence was pressed incorrectly buzzer beeps with a losing sound and thus you have to restart

 ---
+### Why i Made This?
+i always Wnated to create A hardware based Game, so pathfinder hepled me and give me a motivation so that i could make a tick on my bucket list , also i thanks to meghana , she hepled me out in every doubt is asked i liked her patience and kindness which led to make React Finder

-### 🎮 Features
+### Some Key Features

-* 4 LEDs flash in a random pattern
+* 4 LEDs Turn on in a random Order
-* Press buttons to repeat the sequence
+* Press buttons to repeat the correct sequence with A buzzer beep
 * Win = buzzer celebration sound + level up
-* Fail = buzzer fail tone + restart game
+* Lose = if you were un Successfull in Order ,buzzer fail tone + restart game
-* LED and buzzer feedback on each button press

----

 ### 🔩 Bill of Materials (BOM)